istalabs/maviola/README.md

 Usage
 -----

+> 📖 If you want to learn how to use Maviola, start from reading
+> [Maviola Playbook](https://docs.rs/maviola/latest/maviola/docs).
+The following section is just a brief introduction.

 This library provides both synchronous and asynchronous API.
 The synchronous API can be enabled by `sync` feature flag.
 The asynchronous API is based on [Tokio](https://tokio.rs/), and can be enabled by `async` feature flag.
 The differences between synchronous and asynchronous APIs are minimal, so you can easily switch between them, if necessary.
 It is also